 Welcome to the Lovin Round Up, our weekly glance at Dublin's main hospitality headlines.

-Same time, same place next week for a fresh round up of openers and closures in Dublin.
+Same time, same place next week for another round up of openers and closures across Dublin.